What Your Baby's Poop Tells You About Their Health

 The gut helps with digestion and waste removal.
 It's also where we absorb the nutrients that we consume; keeping your child’s gut healthy ensures that they are getting the most out of the food that they're consuming.

 Children with an unhealthy gut won't be able to digest food well (thus being more prone to stomach aches or constipation) and will have a weak immune system, which means they'll be ill more often.

-More than 70 per cent of our immune system is located in our gut, and good gut health also regulates the immune system in terms of allergies and intolerances.1 Our gut also produces brain chemicals – neurotransmitters – and a healthy gut produces more of these good chemicals such as serotonin and dopamine.2
+More than 70 per cent of our immune system is located in our gut, and good gut health also regulates the immune system in terms of allergies and intolerances.1 Our gut also produces brain chemicals – neurotransmitters – and a healthy gut produces more of these good chemicals such as serotonin.2

 An unhealthy gut reduces the production of these chemicals; low levels can lead to depression, anxiety and behavioural issues.
 A poorly-functioning gut may also lead to mood fluctuations, sleep issues and feelings of tiredness.3